Nonprofit Annual Reports: 8 Essential Tips [& Template]

 Many nonprofit professionals greet annual report creation with groaning and moaning.
 This is because nonprofit reporting has a bad reputation.
-These reports considered a time suck and poor use of funding.
+These reports are considered a time suck and poor use of funding.
 Plus, in the aftermath of COVID-19, nonprofits like yours are forced to face and reanalyze the impact that the virus had on the organization.

 However, you don’t need to dread the creation of your annual report!
 When well-crafted, this document can be a vital tool to retain and grow gifts from your donors.

 This article is designed to guide your organization through the creation process, transforming your annual report into this helpful tool.
 We’ll walk you through tips to make your nonprofit annual report as effective as possible (with helpful templates along the way to provide formatting examples).